DisabledMallis/NuvolaEventSystem/README.md

 	nes::event_dispatcher& mDispatcher;
 };
 ```
 By default, the priority is set to `nes::event_priority::NORMAL`.
 If you need more event priorities, you can define the `NES_PRIORITY_TYPE` with your own priority enum.
 It is expected that the `NORMAL` priority is available, so you'll probably want to define it in your own priority enum.
 Additionally, ensure to define the macro *before* including the header.
+Keep in mind that the smaller the actual value of the enum is, the higher of a priority it has.
+This means the enum with the value of 0 is triggered first.
 ```C++
 enum struct MyCustomPriorities {
 	IMMEDIATE,